ClusterHQ/flocker/docs/install/installer.rst

 .. note:: For a full Flocker installation, including the Flocker plugin for Docker, see the :ref:`full-installation` instructions.

-If you want to get started with Flocker quickly, but in your own environment, you can use the Installer.
+If you want to get started with Flocker quickly, but in your own environment, you can use the Quick Start Flocker Installer.
 The Installer is one of our :ref:`Labs projects <labs-projects>`, so is currently experimental.

 * The Installer runs locally in a Docker container on your machine.